 The long and winding road that Murphy vs. NCAA (formerly Christie vs. NCAA) rode to victory spans nearly the entirety of the current decade.
 It includes numerous false starts for the state of New Jersey in its efforts to legalize sports wagering in its jurisdiction, as well as dogged persistence in the face of multiple defeats at different levels of the legal system.

 Immediate green light for multiple jurisdictions

 The decision fully striking down PASPA was one of two possible outcomes that had been deemed as increasingly likely since the Supreme Court surprisingly agreed to take the case in late June 2017.
-It means that the four other states besides New Jersey that have successfully passed some sort of sports betting legislation – Mississippi, Pennsylvania, New York and West Virginia – can begin implementing a sports betting framework as soon as they deem fit.
+It means that the four other states besides New Jersey that have successfully passed some sort of legislation – Mississippi sports betting, Pennsylvania sports betting, New York sports betting and West Virginia sports betting – can begin implementing a sports betting framework as soon as they deem fit.

 Moreover, the numerous other states actively considering sports betting bills now enjoy greater clarity and have considerably more incentive to get legislation passed.